biocryst/IF/README.md

 Optional arguments:

   -h, --help          show this help message and exit

+  -n 2|3              Number of helices in a coiled coil.
+2 (default) or 3 are
+                      supported ay the moment.

   -s                  Straighten the model.
 Prefer symmetric output at some
                       cost to smoothness.
 Number of fragments tried for each segment is defined by the -spp parameter.